hafizgta/C-based-image-Resizer-Web-Server-using-OpenCV/readme.md

-<span style="color:red">Please READ: </span>
+**Please READ:**
-> This Repo was created as a requirement of a job application. the fact that I was failed to spot on the minor bugs when
+> This Repo was created as a requirement of a job
+> application. the fact that I was failed to spot on the minor bugs when
-> the deadline is due, this page is not showing the working sample of this project, simply checkout the branch finalization to get to the
+> the deadline is due, this page is not showing the working sample of
+> this project, simply checkout the branch finalization to get to the
 > working product.
 >
 > that branch would be merged to this main branch a week after this